cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 == WooCommerce Checkout process==

-WooCommerce Checkout Manager allows you to customize the checkout process, including or reducing steps.
-Our plugin is able to consider your billing process inside checkout page, and recovers all data required by your company process.
+WooCommerce Checkout Manager allows you to customize the checkout process, including or reducing order's fields collected.
+Our plugin is able to consider your billing data inside checkout page, and recovers all data required by your company process.

 = Force to include shipping address =
 This option allows you to remove the toggle checkbox to display the shipping fields.
 Shipping fields will be always displayed, and the user is forced to complete them.